britram/taps-transports/draft-ietf-taps-transports-02.md

 TCP is a connection-oriented protocol, providing a three way handshake to allow a client and server to set up a connection, and mechanisms for orderly completion and immediate teardown of a connection.
 TCP is defined by a family of RFCs {{RFC4614}}.

 TCP provides multiplexing to multiple sockets on each host using port numbers.
 An active TCP session is identified by its four-tuple of local and remote IP addresses and local port and remote port numbers.
+The destination port during connection setup has a different role as it is often used to indicate the requested service.

 TCP partitions a continuous stream of bytes into segments, sized to fit in IP packets, constrained by the maximum size of lower layer frame.
-PathMTU discovery is supported.
+ICMP-based PathMTU discovery {{RFC1191}}{{RFC1981}} as well as Packetization Layer Path MTU Discovery (PMTUD) {{RFC4821}} are supported.

 Each byte in the stream is identified by a sequence number.
 The sequence number is used to order segments on receipt, to identify segments in acknowledgments, and to detect unacknowledged segments for retransmission.
 This is the basis of TCP's reliable, ordered delivery of data in a stream.
 TCP Selective Acknowledgment {{RFC2018}} extends this mechanism by making it possible to identify missing segments more precisely, reducing spurious retransmission.

 Receiver flow control is provided by a sliding window: limiting the amount of unacknowledged data that can be outstanding at a given time.
 The window scale option {{RFC7323}} allows a receiver to use windows greater than
 64KB.